-Gross premiums amounted to a total of approximately NIS 191 million, as compared with a total of approximately NIS 176 million in the corresponding period last year.
+Gross premiums amounted to a total of approximately NIS 262 million, as compared with a total of approximately NIS 241 million in the corresponding period last year.

-Comprehensive loss in the reporting period amounted to a total of approximately NIS 9 million, as compared with loss in the amount of approximately NIS 45 million in the corresponding period last year.
-During the reporting period, a provision was recorded with respect to the possible implications of the amendment to the Discounting Regulations, in light of the recommendations of the Winograd committee, in the amount of approximately NIS 12 million, as compared with a total of approximately NIS 46 million in the corresponding period last year.
+Comprehensive loss in the reporting period amounted to a total of approximately NIS 31 million, as compared with income of approximately NIS 80 million in the corresponding period last year.
+During the reporting period, a provision was recorded with respect to the possible implications of the amendment to the Discounting Regulations, in light of the recommendations of the Winograd committee, in the amount of approximately NIS 37 million, as compared with a total of approximately NIS 50 million in the corresponding period last year.

-After neutralization of the provision with respect to the Winograd committee, as stated above, income was recorded in the amount of approximately NIS 4 million, as compared with income of approximately NIS 2 million in the corresponding period last year.
+After neutralization of the provision with respect to the Winograd committee, as stated above, income was recorded in the amount of approximately NIS 5 million, as compared with loss of approximately NIS 30 million in the corresponding period last year.
+The increase in income during the reporting period was due to the deterioration in underwriting, which was reflected in the actuarial model last year in the third party and employers' liability insurance branches, and due to the increase in investment income.

-After the neutralization of the provision with respect to the Winograd committee, as stated above, the loss ratio on retention during the reporting period remained identical to the corresponding period, and amounted to a rate of approximately 76% (the combined ratio on retention decreased during the reporting period to a rate of 116%, from a rate of 117%).
+After the neutralization of the provision with respect to the Winograd committee, as stated above, the loss ratio on retention decreased during the reporting period to a rate of approximately 75%, from a rate of approximately 94% in the corresponding period last year (the combined ratio on retention decreased during the reporting period to a rate of 117%, from a rate of 137%).